alienown/github-actions/generate-changelog/README.md

 - Analyzes git commit messages and generates human-readable descriptions in natural language
 - Commits updated CHANGELOG.md directly to PR branch when new commits are added
 - Creates new PR with CHANGELOG.md when commits go directly to main/master
+- Supports manual workflow dispatch to update changelog for specific PRs
 - Appends new changes to existing version section if it already exists
 - Uses OpenRouter API for AI-powered changelog generation
 - Supports multiple version file formats (package.json, plain text)